znavidi/scATAC-seq-analysis-pipeline/README.md

 ##### Step 1.
 Download GEO datasets:

 loads the sra-toolkit module

 	module load sra-toolkit/2.9.6

 the downloaded sra files are stored in the home/${user}/ncbi/public/sra/ address by default.

-by having a text file of accession list of downloaded sra files in a text file, the fastq files could be downloaded with this command:
+by having a text file of accession list of downloaded sra files in a text file (each SRR id in a row), the fastq files could be downloaded with this command.
+The fastq files will be stored in the foder that the command is running:
-	prefetch $(</home/${user}/ncbi/public/sra/X/sra/SRR_Acc_List.txt)
+	prefetch $(</home/${user}/ncbi/public/sra/SRR_Acc_List.txt)

 ##### Step 2.
+Fix fastq pairs:
+Some of the fastq paired files do not have 1/2 index in their read names which cause an error in alignment.
+In order to prevent this error we edit the read names of all fastq paired files with this command in bash:

+	sed -E "s/^((@|+)SRR[^.]+.[^.]+).(1|2)/\1/" XXX_1.fastq > XXX_1.fixed.fastq
+	sed -E "s/^((@|+)SRR[^.]+.[^.]+).(1|2)/\1/" XXX_2.fastq > XXX_2.fixed.fastq

+and the rest of the analysis are performed on these fixed files.

+##### Step 2.
 Align fastq files:

+In this step we use BWA for alignment.

+	module load bwa (loading the module in compute canada or uhn cluster)

+	bwa mem /home/znavidi/projects/def-wanglab/ATAC-seq-data/ref/mm10/mm10.fa XXX_1.fixed.fastq XXX_2.fixed.fastq > XXX.sam

 ##### Step 3.
 Generate and add unique barcodes for each single cell sample to sam files:
+Each single cell sample is discriminated by a unique  barcode string at the beginning of all of its read names.
+The barcode is a string from {A, T, C, G} set and must exist at the beginning of reads names for all reads from same single cell in order to be analyzed by SnapATAC.
+The format of read name should be like:

+${barcode}:${read name}

+Because some of the samples, like GEO data that we have analyzed, do not have this format of barcode in their fastq files, we must add it manually.
+For each sample analyzed till now there is a python code in projects/def-wanglab/ATAC-seq-data/code named edit_XXX.py with XXX as id of data.
+This code should be written based on the cell types and id of sampples and barcodes must be added to the beginning of all reads name of each sample.

 ##### Step 4: Convert sam files to bam files: